-At this time, students participating in a residential program in 2023 will be required to be fully vaccinated, where allowable by U.S. law.
-Commuter students will not be required to be vaccinated, at this time.
+At this time, students participating in our UC Santa Barbara program in 2023 will be required to be fully vaccinated.

-While some of our university partners are finalizing a policy around which vaccines will be required, the U.S. is following the World Health Organization’s approved vaccines which include Pfizer, Moderna, Johnson & Johnson, Astra Zenica, and Sinovac.
-We expect that our university partners will follow similar guidelines.
-If an international (non-U.S.) student is not able to be vaccinated in their country of residence prior to arriving on campus, or if an international (non-U.S.) student is not able to receive an approved vaccine, they must cancel by June 1, 2023, and will be eligible to (1) transfer to an online program (2) roll-over their enrollment to Summer 2024 or (3) receive a full refund less the application fee and optional travel/tuition insurance.
+The U.S. is following the World Health Organization’s approved vaccines which include Pfizer, Moderna, Johnson & Johnson, Astra Zenica, and Sinovac.
+We expect that UC Santa Barbara will follow similar guidelines.
+If an international (non-U.S.) student is not able to be vaccinated in their country of residence prior to arriving on campus, or if an international (non-U.S.) student is not able to receive an approved vaccine, they must cancel by June 1, 2023, and will be eligible to (1) roll-over their enrollment to Summer 2024 or (2) receive a full refund less the application fee and optional travel/tuition insurance.

 At this time, students and staff will not be required to wear facial coverings while indoors and near other participants in small group settings unless explicitly mandated by university policies or if observed trends warrant a temporary increase in our safety precautions.
-Masking and safe social distancing will be encouraged while outside in group settings and while eating as appropriate.
 Our protocols may shift based on CDC and university guidelines.

 We are actively working to minimize and prevent COVID transmission on campus, but we are prepared should a student test positive.